top of page

 Specifically, I'm finalizing:

-1. Barcode scanning.
-It's close.
-Just needs a few more tweaks to make sure it's reliable and pulling accurate data.
+1. Barcode Scanning: It's close.
+Just needs a few more tweaks to ensure reliability and accurate data.
 This will be one of the fastest ways to log packaged foods.

-2. More flexibility around custom dates and times for food logging.
-Sometimes you need to log a meal from two days ago, or you want to pre-log tomorrow's breakfast.
+2. Flexibility with Dates and Times: Sometimes you need to log a meal from two days ago, or you want to pre-log tomorrow's breakfast.
 The current system works but could be more intuitive.

-3. Presenting correlation data more elegantly.
-The correlation engine is running in the background, but showing you those insights in a way that's clear and actionable—that's the challenge.
+3. Elegant Presentation of Correlation Data: The correlation engine runs in the background, but showing those insights clearly and actionably is the challenge.
 We're getting there.

 The 20-30 Second Milestone

-One of my original goals was getting daily food logging down to 20-30 seconds.
+One of my original goals was to get daily food logging down to 20-30 seconds.
 That's now happening consistently.

 For context: most apps take 2-5 minutes of manual entry per day.
 Some people spend longer if they're tracking everything precisely.
 That's why people quit—it's tedious and time-consuming.